Metrilo/WooCommerce-Plugin/readme.txt

 3. Products performance - see top performing products and how are they connected to other products in your catalog

 == Changelog ==

+= 1.3.3 =
+* Fixed: Fixed an issue with PHP Magic quotes

 = 1.3.2 =
 * Fixed: Fixed an issue with PHP versions older than 5.3